 Bulk Purchases: This item comprises of electricity bulk purchases and is based on the current consumption patterns in terms of usage.
-The increase in this expenditure item is based on the NERSA guideline consultation paper issued in terms of budgeting for the 2022/23 MTREF.
+The increase in this expenditure item is based on the NERSA guideline consultation paper issued in terms of budgeting for the 2023/24 MTREF.

-Other materials and Contracted Services: The budget for other materials is also based on the 2021/22 Mid-year Adjustments Budget.
+Inventory consumed and Contracted Services: The budget for other materials and contracted services is also based on the 2022/23 Mid-year Adjustments Budget.
 The municipality placed significant emphasis on the funding of temporary workers that will be targeting high priority areas such as area cleaning and basic service delivery aspects where a temporary need exists.
 Further, maintenance of rental units / flats, relocation of outside toilets for the vulnerable, ward-based projects and maintenance of chemical toilets are projects to received high priority in terms of funding.
 The implementation of these projects will be closely monitored given the importance and impact it will have on the beneficiaries.

-Other expenditure: The amendment in other expenditure is due to the cost containment not being increased and also the conservative approach applied by the municipality, while also attending to operational expenditure that is needed to effectively and efficiently conduct municipal operations.
+Operational Costs: The amendment in operational costs is due to the cost containment not being increased and the conservative approach applied by the municipality, while also attending to operational expenditure that is needed to conduct municipal operations effectively and efficiently.
+Large contributors in this category are software licences (IT), External Audit Fees and Hire Charges in respect of the service delivery departments (Stormwater, Streets and Refuse).